-In 1978, Ithaca College installed a small solar system on the roof of the Facilities Administration Building when it was the Office of Public Safety through a NYSERDA grant.
+In 1978, Ithaca College installed a small solar system on the roof of the Facilities Administration Building (at that time the Office of Public Safety) through a NYSERDA grant.
 It was later decommissioned.
 The college also has geothermal energy for the Peggy Ryan Williams Center and passive solar for the Park Center for Business and Sustainable Enterprise.

 In the early 2000s, IC professor of physics and astronomy Beth Ellen Clark Joseph, then-Provost Peter Bardaglio and others worked on renewable energy advocacy and local demonstration projects with Ithaca solar professional and enthusiast Rob Garrity (now with Borrego).
 This included an inventory of the solar electric and solar thermal potential of all of the campus buildings as well as a meteorological tower installation to study IC’s South Hill wind resource.
 Building on this momentum, Lew Durland and the IC team, seeing the unique solar opportunity with both remote net metering and the NYSERDA funding opportunity, moved ahead and made this clean energy project a reality.